mamalovesyou/cofilmai-challenge/README.md

-## TikTok Trends Storage and Management Application
+## Trends Storage and Management Application

 This application fetches the latest google trends and convert them into trending hastags, stores them in a PostgreSQL database using prisma, and manages the data retrieval and update process using a FastAPI application.
 You will find a basic FastAPI application in `services/trends` that you will modify.